 Phone calls, paper work, documentation

 It can be surprising how much work it is just to receive the healthcare you are due.
-Whether you have insurance or not, many of us end up need to make calls to clarify our benefits, fill out forms to get approval for time off work, or apply for financial assistance.
-A trusted friend or family member who can make some calls for you, help you fill out forms, get things sent of at the post-office – all of these can be a tremendous help and decrease the stress of a dealing with the healthcare system.
+Whether you have insurance or not, many of us end up needing to make calls to clarify our benefits, fill out forms to get approval for time off from work, or apply for financial assistance.
+A trusted friend or family member who can make some calls for you, help you fill out forms, get things sent off at the post-office – all of these can be a tremendous help and decrease the stress of dealing with the healthcare system.

 These are just some suggestions to help you think about how a friend or family member could help you out.
 Emotional and physical support are important too, and that will look different to each person.
 We encourage you to ask for what you need, to reach out to the people who support you, and feel free to take a step back from those that do not.
 Endometrial cancer is not forever, but for the time it is in your life, a positive and supportive team around you can make all the difference.

 Read on for information for caregivers, supporters, friends, and families…

 Be a partner… (for caregivers, friends, family, supporters)

 You are likely here because you have a trusted friend or loved one diagnosed with EC.
 We at ECANA thank you for caring!
 Every person’s experience is different, but we come across very few women with EC who tell us they did it all alone.
 Please check out the “Have a partner” section to see some concrete ways, beyond physical and emotional support, that you can be helpful to someone going through endometrial cancer.